matn7/CS-Notes/src/main/java/deployment/DOCKER.md

 - CaaS (Container as a Service) platform subscription.
 - Enterprise class support.
 - Quarterly Released.
-- Backported patches for 1 year.
+- Back ported patches for 1 year.
 - Certified infrastructure.
 - Important for regulatory compliance (PCI, SOX, SAS-70).

 ### Docker Community Edition

 - Free Docker edition for developers and operations.
-- Monthly edge release with latest features for developers.
+- Monthly edge release with the latest features for developers.
 - Quarterly releases for operations.

 ### Which use